-Am I proud of my mother Tongue – the answer is probably NO. a big NO. Why?
-Because!!
-I don’t have any.
-Technically I do have one but till the time I got to know about that, I already had formed my own language and an accent in bonus.
+Am I proud of my mother tongue?
+The answer is probably NO. A big NO. Why?
+Because I don’t have any!
+Technically, I do have one but till the time I got to know about that, I already had formed my own language and an accent as a bonus.

-Let me tell you a fact – I am from Bihar and be for your mind screams out loud- eeee Lagawe Lu Lipstick- you must know, I am not Bhojpuri.
-Apart from five well-known languages of Bihar, there is one more language which I should speak is Bazzika.
-It’s a shame I don’t speak that either.
+Let me tell you a fact – I am from Bihar and before your mind screams out loud, “Eeee Lagawe Lu Lipstick!”, you must know, I am not Bhojpuri.
+Apart from five well-known languages of Bihar, there is one more language which I ideally should speak – Bazzika.
+But it’s a shame I don’t speak either.

-I speak a mixture of different languages which have a deep and primary influence of Hindi including Bengali, Gujarati, Delhi-based-Hindi, Mumbaiya Hindi, Kannada Hindi and some regional language of Bihar.
+I speak a mixture of different languages which have a deep and primary influence of Hindi including Bengali, Gujarati, Delhi-based-Hindi, Bumbaiyya Hindi, Kannada Hindi and a regional language of Bihar.

-If you call a Bihari a Bihari, it is assumed that they would get angry.
-I was or I should say, I am one of those who wanted to be called Bihari.
+If you call a Bihari a Bihari, it is assumed that they will get angry.
+I was or should I say, I am one of those who wanted to be called Bihari.

-Three years ago, I landed Delhi for my graduation in mass communication.
-It was my orientation of college, during introductions to seniors, when I told them, I am from Bihar, and they gave me a shocking reaction as if I have told them I came from Mars.
+Three years ago, I landed in Delhi for my graduation in mass communication.
+During my college orientation, when I told my seniors I am from Bihar, they gave me a shocked reaction, as if I am from Mars.
 Nobody believed me.

-It couldn’t have been worse, but soon I became a part of Insider Joke, where my friends used to introduce me to other fellows and let them guess, where could I been belonged from, and after their false guesses like- Jaat(Haryana) Panjabi (Delhi) and so on… but never close to Bihar, my friends used to shock them by the surprising answer Bihar.
+It couldn’t have been worse, but soon I became a part of inside jokes, where my friends used to introduce me to other fellows and let them guess, where I belonged to.
+After their false guesses like – Jat (Haryana), Punjabi (Delhi), and so on… my friends used to shock them by the surprising answer – Bihari.

-There were lots of kids.
-During every vacation or as per comforts we used to meet.
-Now there is a thing called show off or flaunting your uniqueness.
-When we were kids, even we belonged from the same family we used to flaunt our linguistic diversity among others.
-I never got a chance to go out of Bihar but I got to hear different language.
-More people, more language, and unconsciously my Brain started syncing them together to form a new and a different language.
+There were a lot of kids.
+During every vacation, or as per comforts, we used to meet.
+Now there is a thing called showing off or flaunting your uniqueness.
+When we were kids, even thought we belonged to the same family, we used to flaunt our linguistic diversity among others.
+I never got a chance to go out of Bihar but I got to hear different languages.
+More people, more languages, and sub-consciously, my brain started syncing them together to form a new and a different language.

 And this is why I don’t have any mother tongue.
-And why??
-Should I be proud of any language when it can lead a war?
+And why should I be proud of any language when it can lead to a war?